 - R3 Look to establish a formal communication strategy surrounding the transitional process which confirms communication goals, target audience and communication plan and channels.
 Such a strategy will help identify the key stakeholders and key information to be communicated within a transition process, along with identifying how and when information should be communicated.
 This should ensure earlier communication and aid disagreement avoidance and dispute resolution.
 (KF6, 7, 12, 13, 15, 22, 24, 27, 30, 37, 38, 40, 41, 48, 49, 52, 54, 59, 65) - R4 As part of the communication strategy, formally engage with service user representative groups on a set, regular basis to help shape, improve planning and inform decision making.
 Such engagement could also be encouraged and better stimulated more informally through the use of social media (KF1, 2, 3, 4, 6, 7, 13, 17) - R5 Additional work is required in ensuring that a young person with learning disabilities and their carers feel more actively involved in the care planning process.
 Officers must ensure that care plans, including provider reviews are continuously written in accessible, appropriate language in order to improve understanding.
-Where deemed appropriate (with strict adherence to data protection, the individual's capacity and regulations set out in the Social Services and Well-being (Wales) Act) for an individual and/or involved family members to have sight of reviews and care plans, such information should be shared in a timely manner.
-(KF6, 7, 11, 49, 58) - R6 Develop and/or support an informal parents' network specific to those parents who have a child currently placed out of county (including further education provision) and those who have transitioned back.
+Individuals and their parents/other relatives with responsibility for them, should always be invited to attend Reviews and contribute to Care Plans (with strict adherence to data protection, the individual's capacity and regulations set out in the Social Services and Well-being (Wales) Act).
+Clear protocols and guidance should be drawn up regarding the resolution of disagreements concerning Care Plans and Review outcomes.
+All disagreements should be resolved in a timely manner.

+(KF6, 7, 11, 49, 58)

+R6 Develop and/or support an informal parents' network specific to those parents who have a child currently placed out of county (including further education provision) and those who have transitioned back.
 This network would play a vital role in the dissemination of information.
 Provide parents with emotional support from peers and also provide a formal avenue for the service area to gain feedback on issues relating to services and accommodation.
 In order to stimulate relations and ensure effectiveness, the Cabinet Member, Director of Adults, Housing and Communities; and local providers should look to engage with the network directly (KF3, 4, 6, 7, 8, 9, 12, 22, 27, 42, 47, 48, 49, 50, 52, 53, 65)